zelos-alpha/demeter-fetch/docs/samples.md

 ## 2. For defi-research

 If you want to do some research on uniswap, you need tick files.
-Just set "type" in "to" section to "tick"
+Set "type" in "to" section to "tick"

 ```toml
 [from]